 Getting into details:

 What I do like about Ewen is that he’s pretty transparent in his sale’s page.
-It’s literally a 50+ minute video where he talks about affiliate marketing and how to get started with, the potential that is available, as well as general ideas on how to succeed.
+It’s literally a 50+ minute video where he talks about affiliate marketing and how to get started with (here’s my simple way of doing it), the potential that is available, as well as general ideas on how to succeed.